kaltura/DeveloperPortalDocs/documentation/schedulingAPI.md

 ## iCal Sync from Kaltura

 iCal export is supported via HTTPS or FTP.

 ### FTP

-Can be used to retrieve a list of events: ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/ The maxiumum number of returned results is 10,000 (500 max per page, 20 pages max).
+FTP can be used to retrieve a list of events as follows: ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/

+The maxiumum number of returned results is 10,000 (500 max per page, 20 pages max).
 Partners can use the FTP list to identify which files have changed or are new, and then sync only the delta.

 The results can be filtered on any of the parameters.
 For example: